Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

       x-bearerInfoFunc: auth.endpoints.decode_refresh_token
 ```

 There are two secuirty schemas.
 The first for standard access token authentication and the second for refresh token authorisation.
 Whilst most secured endpoints will require a standard access token, there is a possibility at least one of our future user endpoints will require a refresh token.

 The schemas are appropriatesly named jwt and jwt_refresh, and as you can see specifiy that we are using JWT as the bearerFormat, and point to
 their relative functions which they pass the token to, i.e. 'auth.endpoints.decode_token' for a standard access token and 'auth.endpoints.decode_refresh_token'.
 Remember that 'connexion' will retrieve these schemas, understanding that they are JWT authentication schemas, will then take the token passed in the request
 and pass it to the function.

 Notice also the 'type'.
 Here we are stating http as we will not be using any TLS (Transport Layer Security) for our project as it is deployed on our local machines.
 However, if we want to move this project to a server we would use TLS and change the 'type' to https.

-    Now that we have our security schemas we can mark enpoints that we require authentication for.
+Now that we have our security schemas we can mark endpoints that we require authentication for.

 As an example let's mark our 'films' endpoint - /films/v1/ as requiring security.

 All we have to do is add the following below the endpoint specification:

 ```yaml
 security: